ccao-data/data-architecture/dbt/README.md

 dbt test --selector select_data_test_non_iasworld
 ```

-#### Adding non-iasWorld data tests
+#### Adding data integrity tests

-In contrast to [iasWorld data tests](#adding-iasworld-data-tests), non-iasWorld
+In contrast to [iasWorld tests](#iasworld-tests), data integrity tests do not
-data tests do not require any special tags or attributes because we do not
+require any special tags or attributes because we do not process their results
-process their results in a structured fashion.
+in a structured fashion.

 See [Choosing a generic test for your data
 test](#choosing-a-generic-test-for-your-data-test) for help with choosing a